Symmetry-driven Phononic Metamaterials: Outlook

 \textbf{Acknowledgements}\\ A.A. and S.Y. were supported by the National Science Foundation Science and Technology Center 'New Frontiers of Sound', the Department of Defense and the Simons Foundation.
 G.S. acknowledges funding by the European Union (ERC, EXCEPTIONAL, Project No. 101045494).
 M.R.H. acknowledges support from Office of Naval Research under Award No.~N00014-23-1-2660.
 R.F. acknowledges funding by the Swiss National Science Foundation under the Eccellenza Award 181232.
 M.F. and V.V. acknowledge partial support from the France Chicago center through a FACCTS grant.
 V.V. acknowledges partial support from the Army Research Office under grant W911NF-22-2-0109 and W911NF-23-1-0212, the National Science Foundation through the Center for Living Systems (grant no. 2317138), the National Institute for Theory and Mathematics in Biology, the Chan Zuckerberg Foundation and the Simons Foundation.

 \textbf{Author contributions}\\ All authors contributed substantially to the discussion of the content.
-A.A. and M.R.H. initiated the project.
-S.Y., R.F., G.S., M.F., V.V. researched the data and wrote the respective sections of the article.
+A.A.~and M.R.H.~initiated the project.
+S.Y., M.F., R.F., G.S., V.V.~researched the data and wrote the respective sections of the article.
 All authors reviewed and edited the manuscript.

 \textbf{Competing interests}\\ The authors declare no competing interests.

 \fbox{ }

 \fbox{ }